thomas-zahner/rustlab-2024-ratatui/workshop/14_end.md

 Let us know if you got stuck somewhere or if you think something is wrong!

+## Contributing

+Ratatui is still a young project and we appreciate your feedback and contributions.

+Here's how you can get involved:

+- Try building your TUIs with Ratatui and share your experience with us!
+- If you have any questions or need help, reach out on our social platforms!
+- Interested in contributing?
+Check out the [repository](https://github.com/ratatui/ratatui)!

 ## Credits

-Ratatui developers, everyone who developed applications using Ratatui, and my mom for making Ratatouille for dinner.
+Thanks to the Ratatui developers, everyone who has built libraries/applications using Ratatui, and my mom for making Ratatouille for dinner. 🤍🐁